Catalog Advanced Search

 By the end of this workshop, you will be able to:

-1. Understand components of obsessive-compulsive disorder (OCD) and develop a behavioural conceptualization of OCD.
+- Understand features of obsessive-compulsive disorder (OCD) and develop a behavioural conceptualization of OCD.

-2. Identify and apply appropriate occupational models during the assessment process and developing a therapy plan with people living with OCD.
+- Identify and utilize appropriate occupational models to assess and develop a therapy plan with individuals living with OCD.

-3. Explain what exposure and response prevention (ERP) is and how it works.
+- Explain what exposure and response prevention (ERP) is and its mechanism of action.

-4. State guidelines and principles to deliver ERP effectively.
+- Apply guidelines and principles to deliver ERP effectively and ethically.

 Target audience